French workers walk out in mass strikes against plans to raise the retirement age - KESQ

 Train lines across France were seeing “severe disruption,” according to French rail authority SNCF.
 Metro lines in Paris were hit by full or partial closures, the city transport authority RATP said on Twitter.

 Meanwhile, Eurostar canceled several services between the French capital and London, according to its website, and flights at Orly airport in Paris have been scratched.
-Around 200 buses will deliver protestors to Paris for a march across the city this afternoon, CGT union head Philippe Martinez told French broadcaster Public Senat on Thursday.
+Around 200 buses will deliver protestors to Paris for a march across the city later in the day, CGT union head Philippe Martinez told French broadcaster Public Senat on Thursday.

 CGT said that the majority of refinery workers at TotalEnergies have walked out, interrupting deliveries of oil products.
 CNN has contacted the oil company for comment.

-Some 70% of primary school teachers are also expected to strike across France, according to the main union for the sector, Snuipp-FSU, with one in three primary schools in Paris closed.
-The Snes-FSU Union said about 50% of secondary school teachers in France will also be on strike.
+More than 40% of primary school teachers and more than one third of high school teachers are on strike, according to France’s education ministry.

-France’s Interior Minister Gerald Darmanin told French radio station RTL on Wednesday that more than 10,000 police and military personnel will be deployed to the protests, including 3,500 officers stationed in Paris.
+France’s Interior Minister Gerald Darmanin told French radio station RTL on Wednesday that over 10,000 police and military personnel will be deployed to the protests, including 3,500 officers stationed in Paris.

 Why are people protesting?